 Pass SQE2: After passing SQE1, you are eligible for taking SQE2, which consists of two separate assessments.
 The first assessment is a client interviewing and attendance note-taking exercise.
 Candidates are given a scenario involving a client and must conduct a simulated client interview, taking detailed and accurate notes on the client's instructions and objectives.
 The second assessment is a written and oral advocacy exercise.
 Candidates are given a scenario involving a legal problem and must prepare a written document such as a letter, email, or advice note, and then present their advice orally to a simulated client or colleague.

 Obtain QWE: You must complete a period of two years of qualifying work experience (QWE).
 This can be completed before, during or after taking the SQE.
-The QWE must be completed in at least two competency areas of legal practice and must be supervised by a solicitor or qualified legal officer such as Compliance Officer for Legal Practice (COLP).
+The QWE must be completed in at least two competency areas of legal practice and must be supervised by a solicitor or qualified legal officer such as Compliance Officer for Legal Practice.
 The QWE can be completed in a maximum of 4 organisations.

 Apply for admission: Once you have passed the SQE and completed the two years of QWE, you can apply for admission to the roll of solicitors.
 You must demonstrate that you have met the SRA's character and suitability requirements, and you must also provide evidence of your completion of the SQE and QWE.

-It is worth noting that the SQE is a relatively new qualification route, and some aspects of the qualification process may change as it is implemented.
+The SQE is a relatively new qualification route, and some aspects of the qualification process may change as it is implemented.
 You should always check the SRA website for the latest information and guidance on the SQE route to qualification as a solicitor in England and Wales.